This post contains affiliate links.

 I’m very particular about my packing list for long term travel and if you don’t want to waste your money or have your gift left behind it has to fit into our lifestyle pretty well.
 Basically, what I’m getting at is that I know what travelers want because I am one.

-Gifts for Travelers Under $10
+Going Away Gifts Under $10

 Hey, we’ve all been on a budget before.
 These gifts for travelers under $10 will be appreciated because of they’re extremely thoughtful (while still keeping your wallet happy)!